ildarkayumov/laptop/README.md

 What it sets up
 ---------------

-* Ack for finding things in files
 * Bundler gem for managing Ruby libraries
 * Foreman gem for serving Rails apps locally
 * Heroku Toolbelt for interacting with the Heroku API
+* Hub gem for interacting with the GitHub API
-* Homebrew for managing operating system libraries
+* Homebrew for managing operating system libraries (OS X only)
 * ImageMagick for cropping and resizing images
 * Postgres for storing relational data
 * Postgres gem for talking to Postgres from Ruby
 * Qt for headless JavaScript testing via Capybara Webkit
 * Rails gem for writing web applications
+* Rbenv for managing versions of the Ruby programming language
+* Redis for storing key-value data
+* Ruby Build for installing Rubies
 * Ruby stable for writing general-purpose code
-* RVM for managing versions of the Ruby programming language
-* SSH public key for authenticating with Github and Heroku
+* The Silver Searcher for finding things in files
+* Watch for periodically executing a program and displaying the output

 It should take less than 15 minutes to install (depends on your machine).